-I SUPPOSE a pub named after a tragic event in Australian history, should share a few stories of misery alongside its tales of cheer.
+I SUPPOSE it should be expected that a pub named after a shameful and tragic event in Australian history, should harbour a few stories of misery alongside tales of cheer.

 Kowaha died on the rocks below but, miraculously, the baby survived and reportedly was brought-up by a local farmer.
 More on Kowaha, further into the story.